Tony Parker: Personal life

-Parker met actress Eva Longoria in November 2004.
+Parker met American actress Eva Longoria in November 2004.
 In August 2005, Longoria confirmed that she and Parker were dating.
 On 30 November 2006, the couple became engaged.
 Longoria, a Texas native from nearby Corpus Christi, was a courtside regular at Spurs home games.
 Parker was quoted during the 2007 NBA All-Star Game saying that, "Eva is doing everything, I'm just going to show up and say yes."
 They were married in a civil service on 6 July 2007, at a Paris city hall.
 That was followed by a full Catholic wedding ceremony at the Saint-Germain l'Auxerrois Church in Paris, France, on 7 July 2007.
 Boris Diaw, fellow French national team member and future NBA teammate, was Parker's best man for the wedding.

 On 17 November 2010, Longoria filed for divorce in Los Angeles, citing "irreconcilable differences" after Parker reportedly engaged in an emotional affair with the wife of his Spurs teammate Brent Barry.

 Longoria sought spousal support from Parker.
 The couple had a prenuptial agreement that was signed in June 2007, the month before their wedding, and amended two years later in June 2009.
 Unlike Longoria's divorce petition, Parker's did not mention a prenuptial agreement and claimed that the parties "will enter into an agreement for the division of their estate".
 The divorce was finalized in Texas on 28 January 2011, the same day Longoria's lawyer filed papers to dismiss her Los Angeles petition.

 Parker began dating French journalist Axelle Francine in 2011.
 In June 2013, it was reported that the couple was engaged.
 Parker and Axelle Francine married on 2 August 2014.
 They have two sons born in April 2014 and July 2016.
 The couple announced their separation in August 2020.

-From 2021 to 2024, Parker dated professional tennis player Alizé Lim.
+From 2021 to 2024, Parker dated French professional tennis player Alizé Lim.

 Nightclub injury

 Parker was injured on 14 June 2012 at the W.I.P nightclub in the SoHo district of New York City when a brawl broke out between entertainers Chris Brown and Drake.
 Parker filed a $20 million suit against the night club.
-Parker risked missing the 2012 Summer Olympics after a piece of glass thrown in the fight deeply penetrated his eye, requiring surgical removal.
+Parker risked missing the 2012 Summer Olympics after a piece of glass thrown in the fight deeply penetrated his eye, requiring surgical removal of the glass.
 However, on 6 July 2012, he was cleared to participate.